tmtsoftware/esw-web-app-example/docs/src/main/flows/db-flow.md

 : @@snip [SampleWiring.scala](../../../../backend/src/main/scala/org/tmt/sample/impl/db/SampleWiring.scala) { #db-wiring-setup }

 Here you can see the database name, username, and password are obtained from the application configuration.
-These value are used to create the JOOQ `DSLContext` passed into our repository class.
+These values are used to create the JOOQ `DSLContext` passed into our repository class.
 Let's instantiate the repository, passing in our DSL context, and then update the implementation reference to receive the repository.

 Scala
 : @@snip [SampleWiring.scala](../../../../backend/src/main/scala/org/tmt/sample/impl/db/SampleWiring.scala) { #raDecImpl-db-ref }

+@@@ note
+It may not be a great security practice to keep database login info in a config file checked into GitHub, but we are not working on bank software here.
+Some applications may need a different approach but for most applications this is probably good enough.
+See also the CSW documentation.
+@@@

 We now need to update our application configuration file with the database configuration.
 Edit `application.conf` in the `src/main/resources` folder.